chinapedia/wikipedia.abstract.en/Page/Nijmegen.md

 Religion

-Grote_of_Sint-Stevenskerk.jpg In 1968, prominent liberal theologians in the Roman Catholic Church issued what is now known as the Nijmegen Statement, demanding sweeping reforms in the Vatican's Holy Office, previously known as The Inquisition, and calling for greater scope for theological inquiry.
+In 1968, prominent liberal theologians in the Roman Catholic Church issued what is now known as the Nijmegen Statement, demanding sweeping reforms in the Vatican's Holy Office, previously known as The Inquisition, and calling for greater scope for theological inquiry.
 Among its signatories was the then-progressive theologian Fr.
 Joseph Ratzinger, then a member of the faculty at the University of Tübingen, but later a much more conservative figure as the head of the successor to the Holy Office, the Congregation for the Doctrine of the Faith, and later still Pope Benedict XVI.

 The Nijmegen Statement said: "Any form of Inquisition however subtle, not only harms the development of sound theology, it also causes irreparable damage to the credibility of the church".
 The signatories, a group of predominantly German-speaking theologians asserted that "the freedom of theologians, and theology in the service of the church, regained by Vatican II, must not be jeopardised again."
 The signatories pledged their loyalty to the Pope, but argued that the teaching office of pope and bishops "cannot and must not supersede, hamper and impede the teaching task of theologians as scholars."

 There are several English-language religious meetings in Nijmegen.
 See the external link for a list of church services in English (the link from the official site is non-working).
-Goffertstadion_N.E.C._Nijmegen.jpg

 Sport

-Toeters_en_confetti_voor_kampioensteam_bandy.webm]] Sport in the city is principally focused on its football club N.E.C.
+]] Sport in the city is principally focused on its football club N.E.C.
 Nijmegen or just NEC, short for Nijmegen Eendracht Combinatie, which plays at the 12,500 seat Stadion de Goffert.
 The club plays in the Eerste Divisie.

 Bandy Vereniging Nijmegen[6] is the biggest bandy club in the country.
 The national team got celebrated by over a hundred fans and Mayor Hubert Bruls after winning Division B of the 2018 Bandy World Championship.[7][8]